 - Across the problem categories, problems resolved or partially resolved for 26% of primary support problems, 19% of social or environmental problems, 65% of health / medical problems, 5% of lifecycle transition problems and 48% of mental health problems.

 - 99% of women reported successful bonding with their infants.

 - 99% of women reported positive experiences of PMHP counselling.

 Our analysis shows that PMHP counselling has a beneficial impact on clients, in terms of mood, coping, and general functioning.
 We have also shown that our intervention builds the clients’ assertiveness and resilience to face the challenges of motherhood in difficult social and economic conditions.

-Since inception up until the end 2018 the PMHP has
+Since inception up until end December 2021 the PMHP has

 The PMHP model is based on a stepped care approach, which means that referrals are made to psychiatric services when necessary.
 We build partnerships with public services and civil society to promote outreach and sustainability of service delivery.